-The world is full of images, so we must like them.
+The way I look at it, the world is full of images so we must like them.
 I like the ones that tell me something I couldn’t have known otherwise.
-Not all of that is good (in the sense of pleasant in all its aspects) – for example, the first millionth of a second of an atomic bomb exploding using a technique invented by Harold ‘Doc’ Edgerton.
+For example, Harold ‘Doc’ Edgerton photographed the first millionth of a second of an atomic bomb exploding using a technique he invented.
 Look him up – his is a fascinating story.

 All content displayed on this site is copyright © David Bennett for the period beginning with the date of its publication until the date you are reading this, and unto infinity and beyond or to such limited time as the law allows.

-That said, if you want to use something you see here, ask me.
+That said, if you want to use something you see here, ask me and I might say yes.

 Climate, Environment, The Future

 But of course the sky is falling.
-The ground upon which we stand and upon which we rely for our peace of mind, is shifting under our feet.
-The Earth is not benign; it has been pushed and pulled and now it is responding in kind.
+The ground upon which we stand and upon which we rely for our peace of min, is shifting under our feet.
+The Earth has been pushed and pulled and now it is responding in kind.

 This is the mindset we have in the early part of the 21st century.
 And naturally, it only adds to the sense of insecurity and unease that people throughout the world are feeling.

-Well, that will push people along and you might think it is a laudable warning to get people to solve the problem of climate change.
+Certainly the threat of disaster will push people along to trying to avert it.
+And some people think that is a laudable way to get people to solve the problem of climate change.

-The problem is that the argument implies that all the polluting we do is OK or at least not as important as climate change and that as long as the consequence of our actions is that we do not cause climate change, famine, total breakdown, etc. then we can keep on polluting the way we do.
+The problem in that is that the argument implies that all the polluting we do is OK or at least not as important as climate change and that as long as the consequence of our actions is that we do not cause climate change, and famine and total societal breakdown, etc. – then we can keep on polluting the way we do.

-And if you don’t think that way, there are plenty of people who.
+And if you don’t think that way, there are plenty of people who do.

 But what is not in doubt is that we are destroying the Earth and ourselves with pollution.

-So I say don’t let arguments about global warming deflect from the fact that we should clean up the mess we are making irrespective of climate change.
+So don’t let arguments about global warming deflect from the fact that we should clean up the mess we are making irrespective of climate change.

 To stop polluting the planet doesn’t or shouldn’t need the justification that we are facing climate disaster.

+Think about it.
 A tree does not need to justify its existence.
-We do however need to justify destroying it, whether or not at some point down the road the fallen tree will get its innocent revenge by releasing CO2 and killing the planet.
+We, however, do need to justify destroying it, whether or not at some point down the road the fallen tree will get its innocent revenge by releasing CO2 and killing the planet.

 Careful housekeeping – looking after the place and not treating it like a rubbish tip – is simply good manners and a show of gratitude for the benefits we receive from the place we live.